I am not your typical Asian…

 This Asian-American girl wrote a similar situation and she wrote: “Then it strikes me… “Small” means you are cute and adorable.
 Small means you are beautiful.
 Small means you are Asian.”

-Her words resonated so deeply, I was trying to squeezed my self into that ‘Asian standard’ figure, I was blind!
+Her words resonated so deeply, I was trying to squeeze my self into that ‘Asian standard’ figure, I was blind!

 My own body image had been somewhat distorted especially growing up in Indonesia.
 Hanging around my friends with their model-like proportions where everyone is so thin and small…it’s easy to feel like a giant.